Oh, toddlers, full of opinions and few communicative skills beside scowls and smiles.

 Easy Banana Carrot Mini Muffin Recipe

 There are so many ways you can switch up this recipe, hence the Kitchen Sink name!
 Don’t want carrots?
 Try shredded zucchini.
 Past the point of keeping baby pouches around?
 Some mashed yam, pumpkin puree or another banana works just fine.
+I love the Baby Gourmet pouches because they have unique veg/fruit combos.
 Wanna add some flax, or blueberries or top with some shredded coconut?
 The possibilities are endless.
 My 14-month-old gobbles one of these down as her mid-morning snack and I can sneak all sorts of veggies in there.

 My Must-Have Products For Baking